krishnaswam/Dev-Lab/README.md

 # Dev-Lab
-Hello... we are Starting DevOps Journey.
+Hello... we have started DevOps Journey.